Railway Board issues order to drop 'special train' tag, revert to pre-Covid fares | Business

 ''The zonal railways have been instructed.
 While the order is with immediate effect, the process will take a day or two,'' a senior official said.

-Officials, however, said curbs introduced in view of Covid such as temporary restrictions on concessions, bed rolls and meal services would continue to be in effect.
+Officials, however, said curbs introduced because of Covid, such as temporary restrictions on concessions, bedrolls and meal services, would remain in effect.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)